mnot/I-D/json-home/draft.md

 accept-ranges
 -------------

+* Resource Hint Name: accept-ranges
-Hints the range-specifiers available to the client for this resource;
-equivalent to the Accept-Ranges HTTP response header
+* Description: Hints the range-specifiers available to the client for this resource; equivalent to the Accept-Ranges HTTP response header
   {{I-D.ietf-httpbis-p5-range}}.
+* Specification: [this document]

 Content MUST be an array of strings, containing HTTP range-specifiers.

 accept-prefer
 -------------

+* Resource Hint Name: accept-prefer
-Hints the preferences {{I-D.snell-http-prefer}} supported by the resource.
+* Description: Hints the preferences {{I-D.snell-http-prefer}} supported by the resource.
 Note that, as per that specifications, a preference can be ignored by the server.
+* Specification: [this document]

 Content MUST be an array of strings, contain preferences.

 docs
 ----

+* Resource Hint Name: docs
-Hints the location for human-readable documentation for the relation type of the resource.
+* Description: Hints the location for human-readable documentation for the relation type of the resource.
+* Specification: [this document]

 Content MUST be a string containing an absolute-URI {{RFC3986}} referring to documentation that SHOULD be in HTML format.